daniel-buza/polling-transformation/README.md

 ## State 1 - Introducing long polling

 As stated above, the main change is to let the service start (or even just queue up) a job upon a received REST call.
-After this change, the controller's above presented method is changed and the controller gains a new method:
+After this change, the controller's above presented method is changed and the controller gains a new method (see [LongPollingController](src/main/java/com/example/LongPollingController.java) for actual implementation details):

 ```
 @GetMapping